udem-dlteam/pnut/artifact.md

 be executed.
 Note that the permission of the generated file must be changed with `chmod +x {file}` to make it executable.

-## Building Pnut
+## Building pnut

-The Makefile can be used to compile `pnut-sh` and `pnut-exe`, either with GCC or with Pnut itself (in which case, a shell script is generated).
+The Makefile can be used to compile `pnut-sh` and `pnut-exe`, either with GCC or with pnut itself (in which case, a shell script is generated).

 ```shell
 make pnut-sh      # Compile pnut-sh with GCC